-- Web performance basics
+- Measuring performance

-- HTML performance features
+- HTML performance optimization

-- Some attributes and the source order of your markup can impact the performance or your website.
+Some attributes and the source order of your markup can impact the performance or your website.
 By minimizing the number of DOM nodes, making sure the best order and attributes are used for including content such as styles, scripts, media, and third-party scripts, you can drastically improve the user experience.
 This article looks in detail at how HTML can be used to ensure maximum performance.

-- CSS performance features
+- CSS performance optimization

 CSS may be a less important optimization focus for improved performance, but there are some CSS features that impact performance more than others.
 In this article we look at some CSS properties that impact performance and suggested ways of handling styles to ensure performance is not negatively impacted.

-- Web font performance
+- Fonts and performance

 - Mobile performance

-- With web access on mobile devices being so popular, and all mobile platforms having fully-fledged web browsers, but possibly limited bandwidth, CPU and battery life, it is important to consider the performance of your web content on these platforms.
+With web access on mobile devices being so popular, and all mobile platforms having fully-fledged web browsers, but possibly limited bandwidth, CPU and battery life, it is important to consider the performance of your web content on these platforms.
 This article looks at mobile-specific performance considerations.

-- Reading performance charts
+- Web performance resources